EnviroCentre/monitoring-module/docs/source/import_field_data.rst

  1. Open the :file:`Monitoring data.dss` file in HEC-DSSVue.
  2. Select menu item :menuselection:`Scripts --> Import field data` or alternatively click on :menuselection:`Import field data` on the toolbar.
+ 3. Choose the configuration file :file:`field_import.yml` in the file selection window.

 When successfully completed, a message is displayed how many records have been imported and the catalogue is refreshed.